Barrie, Ernest George: Service no. 201115

 Find-A-Grave

-Christmas (1916/1917/1918).
-Barrie, Ernest George: Service no. 201115 circa 1916-1918.
-Location of picture unknown.
+Christmas 1918.
+Barrie, Ernest George: Service no. 201115.
+Location of picture Hennef, Germany during the 18th Battalion’s occupation duty.
 The contributor believes that the 5th man from the left in the first row is Barrie.
 I believe he is the officer standing at the end of the table to the right.
 The 5th man looks like Barrie but does not have a full head of hair.
+Barrie was also an officer.

 Barrie, Ernest George: Service no. 201115.
 Wearing his rank of a lieutenant, he was one of the few men that were commissioned before being posted overseas.
 It was more common to raise a man from the ranks once they were in active service.
 His commission was promulgated sometime in March 1916.

 Lieutenant Ernest George Barrie, back row, centre, with other officers.
 He stood a tall 5″11.5″, being noticeably taller than the average soldier by about 5-inches.
-Circa 1916-1918.
+Circa 1918-1919.
 Location unknown.
+Possibly Hennef, Germany.

 From the book “Bruce in Khaki”: